Falling from the Sky: Flight 174: Plot

 Pearson decides to divert to Winnipeg.
-The 767 is still far from that airport when an alarm suddenly sounds, indicating they are nearly out of fuel.
-It is followed by the failure of the two engines and the complete shutdown of the instruments.
-The aircraft becomes a giant glider and disappears from the radar screens of air traffic controllers, who cannot communicate with the pilots.
+The 767 is still far from that airport when another alarm sounds, indicating they are nearly out of fuel.
+It is followed by the failure of the two engines and the complete shutdown of all instruments.
+The aircraft disappears from the radar screens of air traffic controllers, who cannot communicate with the pilots.
 The captain instructs the cabin crew to busy passengers with an emergency drill to keep them calm, but it becomes apparent to everyone how serious their situation is.
 Fortunately, a ram air turbine kicks in, restoring instruments, communications, and limited hydraulic power.

-In another stroke of good fortune, Captain Pearson is a former glider pilot who has performed many deadstick landings.
-Quintal suddenly remembers a closer, unused airfield in Gimli and the crew decides to try to land there instead of attempting to reach Winnipeg.
+In a stroke of good fortune, Captain Pearson is a former glider pilot who has performed many deadstick landings.
+Quintal remembers there is a closer, unused airfield in Gimli and the crew decides to land there instead of Winnipeg.
 Pearson sideslips the plane to lose altitude.
 The crew briefly contemplates ditching in a lake before finally spotting the airfield.
 Pearson tells Quintal to lower the landing gear to create drag and further reduce their speed so they don't overshoot, but the nose gear fails to lock.
 Unknown to them, the airfield's abandoned runway is being used by a car rally, which they have to dodge.
-The nose gear collapses on landing, yet the pilots manage to stop their aircraft within a few meters of the end of the runway.
+Despite the nose gear collapsing on landing, the pilots manage to stop their aircraft within a few meters of the end of the runway.
 As passengers evacuate, the pilots use extinguishers to fight a fire in the cockpit.
 Everyone survives.